StefaneeT/Project2/docs/README.md

     ##
     ## RMSE was used to select the optimal model using the smallest value.
     ## The final value used for the model was mtry = 1.

+# Boosted Tree Ensemble Explanation - Kaitlyn Bayley

+A Boosted Tree model offers a slower fitting of the model, but often leads to a better fit.
+In this strategy, each subsequent tree is fit to a modified version of the data, which allows the prediction to be updated and improved as the trees grow.
+Here, we use the Boosted Tree to predict shares after subsetting the data_channel_is_lifestyle variable.

 ``` r
 #Boosted Tree